-- A freezing of interest (however, creditors are not obliged to provide this)
+- A freezing of interest (note that creditors are not obliged to agree to this)

-What variation you ask for will depend on your circumstances.
-If you lose your job, a temporary freeze on payments might be the best.
-If you lose your overtime, a reduction in payments might be the best option.
+The exception that you ask for really depends on your situation.
+For example, if you were fired from your job, a temporary freeze on debt payments might be your best option.
+On the other hand, if you lose out on expected overtime, a reduction in overall monthly payments might be better for you.

 What is a Hardship Threshold?

-There is an upper limit to the amount of money that you can claim for hardship.
-If you entered into a contract on or after the 1st of July, 2011, it’s $500,000.
-If your loan contract is for more than this amount, you are ineligible.
+A Hardship Threshold refers to the maximum amount of money that can be claimed for a hardship.
+For example, if you entered into a contract on or after the 1st of July, 2011, the limit is $500,000.
+However, if the loan contract exceeds this amount, you will be declared ineligible.

-How do I apply for a Hardship Arrangement?
+How can Australians apply for a Hardship Arrangement?

-- The lender must respond to your request in writing within 21 Days.
-If they reject your application, then they must provide a reason.
+Once an agreement is reached over the phone, the lender is obligated to respond to your request in writing within 21 Days.
+In cases where they reject your application, they must legally provide a reason.

 What are the benefits of Hardship Arrangements?